Your browser is no longer supported

 MDiv More Info

-The Master of Divinity (MDiv) program is intended to equip persons for ordained ministry in The United Church of Canada and other denominations, as well as other forms of ministry such as pastoral care, pastoral counselling, careers in the non-profit sector, Christian education and chaplaincy.
-This program may also lead to advanced degree study and therefore MDiv students have the option of writing a thesis.
+The Master of Divinity (MDiv) program aims to prepare individuals for ordained ministry within The United Church of Canada and various other denominations, along with other forms of ministry, including pastoral care, counselling, roles in the non-profit sector, Christian education, and chaplaincy.
+Additionally, this program can serve as a pathway to further advanced degree studies.
+Consequently, MDiv students are offered the choice to pursue thesis writing as part of their academic journey.

 Graduates of the MDiv are eligible to be certified with the Canadian Association for Spiritual Care as pastoral care providers, community-based pastoral care workers, chaplains and pastoral counsellors.